GersonGv/GersonGv/README.md

 - 👋 Hi, I’m @GersonGv
-- 👀 I’m interested in Data Engineering
+- 👀 I’m Data Engineer
-- 🌱 I’m currently mastering Airflow and Spark
+- 🌱 I  mastered Airflow and Spark
 - 💞️ I’m looking to collaborate on social proyects that are very focus on data
 - 📫 How to reach me.
 Via twitter https://twitter.com/GvGers